When Can I Change the Terms of My Illinois Parenting Plan?

 The parenting time schedule may be altered at any time if there is a change in circumstances that necessitates the modification and the modification is in the child’s best interest.
 For example, if a parent’s work schedule changes, the parents may need to switch the days that each parent is responsible for the child.
 A parent’s relocation is automatically considered a change in circumstances.
 Parents may also modify the parenting plan to reflect a new parenting schedule if the parents have followed a parenting schedule for at least six months and wish to make this schedule official.

 Contact a St. Charles Parenting Plan Lawyer

 Child custody concerns are rarely straightforward.
-If you need to create a parenting plan, modify your parenting plan, or you have other child custody concerns, contact a Kane County child custody attorney at Shaw Family Law, P.C.
+If you need to create a parenting plan, modify your parenting plan, or you have other child custody concerns, contact a Kane County child custody attorney at Shaw Sanders, P.C.
 Call us at 630-584-5550 for a free consultation.